Article body

 Why the Distinction Matters for Treatment

-Here's where understanding your phase becomes critical: treatment strategies differ between perimenopause and menopause.
+Here's where understanding your phase becomes critical: treatment strategies differ significantly between perimenopause and menopause.

 Because your hormones are still fluctuating, treatment often needs to be more flexible and symptom-focused: